rasavant-ms/eventhub-kafka-tests/locust-kubernetes/README.md

 ## Locust descriptors
 [The scripts](locust) are based on [previous experiment](https://medium.com/locust-io-experiments/locust-io-experiments-running-in-kubernetes-95447571a550).

-I introduced few changes:

-* the scripts use Locust image tagged 0.8.1-py3.6-kafka (so you need to build it in advance)
+* the scripts use Locust image tagged 0.9.0-py3.6-kafka3 (so you need to build it in advance)
-* all file names got `locust-` prefix
-* `--print-stats` got removed - it was too noisy
-* new environment variable was introduced (`QUIET_MODE`) so the scripts can decide (based on its value) on the verbosity of logging
-* new environment variable was introduced (`TASK_DELAY`) which the scripts can use to set up delay between tasks

 ## Updating configmap with latest version of scripts
 This version of deployment scripts assumes that Locust test code is stored in a dedicated configmap.